Your complete guide to wash bays

 There are also several practical benefits of wash bays.
 A well-designed wash bay meets the needs of a business by making it easy to wash vehicles or equipment.
 Water supply points deliver high-pressure water all around the vehicle, and detergent is applied automatically.
 The quality of cleaning from a well-designed wash bay is far superior to a manual operation which is inadequate in design and equipment.

 Talk to Cleanawater for expert wash bay advice

 Contact Cleanawater for expert advice about your wash bay application.
-We have more than 20 years experience in the Australian market with experts than advise you each step of the way.
-Cleanawater offers off the shelf wash bays, custom designs, and service and maintenance contracts.
+We have more than 20 years of experience in the Australian market with experts who advise you each step of the way.
+Cleanawater offers off-the-shelf wash bays, custom designs, and service and maintenance contracts.